egoist/meido/README.md

 ## How is it different from tj/serve?

-As how `meido` describe herself, more straight-forward and friendly.
+As how `meido` describes herself, more straight-forward and friendly.

 ## License